hiyama341/ConStrain/docs/_build/html/_sources/index.rst.txt

 ~~~~~~~~~~~~~~~
 To get started with making microbial strains in an HT manner please follow the steps below:

-1. Install ConStrain.
+1. Install teemi.
 You will find the necessary information below under installation.

-2. Check out our `notebooks <https://github.com/hiyama341/ConStrain/tree/main/colab_notebooks>`__ for inspiration to make HT strain construction with ConStrain.
+2. Check out our `notebooks <https://github.com/hiyama341/teemi/tree/main/colab_notebooks>`__ for inspiration to make HT strain construction with teemi.

-3. You can start making your own workflows by importing ConStrain into either Google colab or Jupyter lab/notebooks.
+3. You can start making your own workflows by importing teemi into either Google colab or Jupyter lab/notebooks.

 .. toctree::